FAQs (Frequently Asked Questions) About Military Service

 How do I pay for my benefits for the time I served in the military?

 Immediately upon return to employment as a police officer or firefighter, please contact a Retirement Counselor at the System for a calculation of the amount required to establish pension credit for your Uniformed Service Leave.
-Send your requests to:
+Please note the following:

 - Your release from active duty status must have been under honorable conditions.